Picnic: Choosing the Right Wine and Keeping It Cool

 Invest in a good lever corkscrew or a sommelier model: you'll thank us.

-The small basic models break at the crucial moment or pulverize, leaving cork crumbs in the juice.
+The small, basic models break at the crucial moment or shatter, leaving cork crumbs in the juice.

-And if you have any food lovers among your guests, bring wine glasses so as not to frustrate them.
+And if you have taste enthusiasts among your guests, use wine glasses so as not to frustrate them.

-Sure, you pay a little more, but they last for years and preserve the aromas.
+Certainly, you pay a little more, but they last for years and respect the aromas.

-They offer another smart solution: less weight, perfect for two people or for varying the pleasures.
+They offer another smart solution: less weight, perfect for two people or for varying pleasures.

 A successful picnic rests on three pillars: light and fresh wines, simple but well-thought-out pairings, and controlled logistics.

 The best wine for your picnic?
-The one that makes you smile as you sip it, barefoot in the grass.
+The one that makes you smile as you taste it, barefoot in the grass.

-At La Cave du Canal, we regularly organize themed tastings around summer and outdoor wines.
+At La Cave du Canal, we regularly organize thematic tastings around summer and outdoor wines.

-Come see us at 231 Rue La Fayette in the 10th arrondissement, or discover our favorites in our boutique.
+Come see us at 231 Rue La Fayette in the 10th arrondissement, or discover our favorites in our shop.

 Don't hesitate to ask us for advice: we love sharing our passion and helping you find THE bottle for your next picnic.